jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 Feel free to examine the `/home/f5admin/docker-compose.yaml` file which describes our services.
 Our deployment uses `linked` containers, meaning they have access to each other by name, and are available to each other over a private network.

-Only our `f5-appsvcs-demo` container will have inbound access via an exposed port.
-Our micro servies ecosystem is effectively firewalled from external access.
+Only our `f5-appsvcs-demo` container will have inbound access via an exposed TCP port.
+Our micro services ecosystem is effectively firewalled.
 This is how we mitagate the need to secure the `f5-api-services-gateway`.
-It simply can not be access because it has no exposed ports.
+It simply can not be access because the container has no exposed ports.
 By our `docker-compose.yaml` declaration, our `f5-appsvcs-demo` alone exposes a port and then only one, TCP port 3000.

 ![An Example Micro Service Orchestration Application](./assets/images/f5-appsvcs-demo-microservices-diagram.png)